-SUR 199 MICROBIOLOGY FOR SURGICAL TECHNOLOGISTS (6 credits) - Not Designed to Transfer
+SUR 199 MICROBIOLOGY FOR SURGICAL TECHNOLOGISTS (6 credits) - Undergraduate Non-Transferable (UN)

 This course is designed to introduce the theories, concepts and practices of microbiology to enable the student to relate the infectious process to surgical practice, correlate the impact of microbiology in relationship to the practice of sterile technique and infection control in perioperative case management.
 The content of this course provides an introduction to microbiology and nomenclature, cells, types of microorganisms, staining methods, culture media, host microbe relationships, common causative agents, immunology and the process of infection.
 The lab skill assessments include microscope identification, culture, gramstaining, and identifying microorganisms and their characteristics.
-Prerequisite(s): MED 172
+Prerequisite(s): BIO 123

-SUR 200 SURGICAL TECHNIQUES (6 credits) - Not Designed to Transfer
+SUR 200 SURGICAL TECHNIQUES (6 credits) - Undergraduate Non-Transferable (UN)